Ucombinator/jaam/README.md

 A Java 1.7 installation.
 (Java 1.8 is unsupported.)

 ## Initialization

-### Setting JAVA_HOME to point to Java 1.7
+### Finding the Path to the Java 1.7 'rt.jar' File

-The command

-    java -version

-will display which version of Java is pointed to by JAVA_HOME.
-For example:

-    java version "1.7.0_79"
-    Java(TM) SE Runtime Environment (build 1.7.0_79-b15)
-    Java HotSpot(TM) 64-Bit Server VM (build 24.79-b02, mixed mode)

-If the Java version is not 1.7, then go download 1.7.
-If your computer has both Java 1.7 and Java 8, it is necessary to change JAVA_HOME to point to 1.7 while running analyzer-related commands.
+You need to find the path your 'rt.jar' file, which is located inside the Java 1.7 "home" directory:

+    <your Java 1.7 home directory>/jre/lib/rt.jar

-To find the value of JAVA_HOME for 1.7:
+To find your Java 1.7 home directory, run the appropriate command for your operating system:

 * On OS X, run the command

     /usr/libexec/java_home -v 1.7

-which may return, for example

-    /Library/Java/JavaVirtualMachines/jdk1.7.0_79.jdk/Contents/Home

 * On Linux, the path might look like